Whales Counted Off US Pacific Coast

 The whales spotted include the elusive dwarf and pygmy sperm whales, open-ocean animals that are seldom seen.
 Some species were found mainly in warmer waters off central and southern California, including blue whales, long-beaked common dolphins and striped dolphins.
 Others, such as Dall's porpoise, primarily keep to cooler waters near Oregon and Washington.

 The most prevalent species off the California coast is short-beaked common dolphin, totalling 352,000 individuals.
 Dall's porpoise is the most numerous species off Oregon and Washington, numbering around 86,000.
-Together, these two species comprise about 80% of all the cetaceans in western US offshore waters.
+Together, these two species comprise about 80 percent of all the cetaceans in western US offshore waters.

 The most common whale is Cuvier's beaked whale, with 4300 living along the California coast.
 Among the rarest of the marine mammals surveyed are sei whales.
 They used to be harvested by the west coast whaling industry.
 But in recent years, sei whales have remained scarce.
 Only about one hundred sei whales are believed to survive in the area.